xzripper/flet_navigator/flet-navigator-docs.md

 Installation is quite easy: ```pip install flet_navigator```

 > [!WARNING]
-> FletNavigator is in active development phase + only one developer works on this project.
-Please, be patient and report all bugs.
+> ~FletNavigator is in active development phase + only one developer works on this project.
+Please, be patient and report all bugs.~

+> [!NOTE]
+> Starting from `v2.7.5` FletNavigator is production-stable and almost completely ready to use.
+Any bug reports are very appreciated.

 **FletNavigator Features**:
   - **✨ Simple installation and very simple using.**